-If a student is seen to be using a mobile phone or any other e-device during a lesson without permission from their teacher, the device will be confiscated for the remainder of the school by the member of staff and an S4 (30 minute, same day after school detention) will be issued.
-The student will be able to collect their mobile phone/device after their detention.
+If a student is seen to be using a mobile phone or any other e-device during a lesson without permission from their teacher, an S2 sanction will be recorded on Arbor and the device will be confiscated by the member of staff for the remainder of the day.

-If a student is seen to using a mobile phone or any other e-device between 8.40am - 3.10pm outside of lessons the device will be confiscated for the remainder of the school by the member of staff and an S4 (30 minute, same day after school detention) will be issued.
-The student will be able to collect their mobile phone/device after their detention.
+If a student is seen to using a mobile phone or any other e-device between 8.40am - 3.10pm outside of lessons other than to check school-approved Apps/websites, an S2 sanction will be recorded on Arbor and the device will be confiscated by the member of staff for the remainder of the day.

-The recording of the S4 sanction will automatically send an SMS to the student's parent/carer.
+The recording of the S2 sanction will automatically send an SMS to the student's parent/carer.

-Where a mobile phone or other e-device has been confiscated, the member of staff will take the device to the school office, where it will be kept securely until the end of the school day (3.10pm).
+Where a mobile phone or other e-device has been confiscated, the member of staff will take the device to the school office, where it will be kept securely until the end of the school day

+(3.10pm).
 If a student is completing an after-school detention, the device will be kept until the end of their detention (3.45pm).
 After this time, students should collect their devices prior to leaving school.

-If a student breaches the regulations of this policy and refuses to hand over their mobile phone or e-device, the member of staff may contact parents/carers to agree that the student will either:
+If a student breaches the regulations of this policy and refuses to hand over their mobile phone or e-device, the member of staff will contact parents/carers to agree that the student will either:

-- Not bring their device into school for one week, which parents/carers take responsibility for ensuring. - Hand their device in to their Form Teacher each morning and collect it at the end of the day for one week.
+- Not bring their device into school for one-week, which parents/carers take responsibility for ensuring. - Hand their device in to their Form Teacher in the morning and collect it at the end of the day for one week.